If you’re worried about your next ESFA audit, that’s where Bud comes in. Find out how Bud drives compliance and reduces the risk of clawback...

 4. Assess prior learning of knowledge, skills and behaviours

-Auditors will check learners’ records to see if you’ve completed an assessment that draws on the knowledge, skills and behaviours for the particular standard.
+The assessment document must also refer to the KSBs of the standard.
+Auditors will check learners’ records to see if you’ve completed an assessment that draws on the KSBs for that particular standard.
 They will also check for prior learning, such as similar qualifications.

 5. Get your training plan in shape

-• The responsibilities of all parties
+The responsibilities of all parties

-• The planned off-the-job training hours
+The planned off-the-job (OTJ) training hours

-• Confirmation that the apprentice will be paid at least the minimum wage
+Confirmation that the apprentice will be paid at least the minimum wage

 The training plan must be signed and in place before the apprenticeship starts, and the apprentice must be in place by the start date.